 After all, only 67.8% of small businesses survive past their first birthday, and the mortality rate is highest for businesses with less than four employees.

 We covered some of the metrics that businesses should consider in the introduction, but they go a little deeper than that.
-When you’re looking for the perfect membership package, you should be paying attention to:
+When you’re looking for the perfect solution, you should be paying attention to these membership platform features :

 Some of these, like marketing, may seem superfluous, but consider this: 47% of small businesses rate it as their top growth strategy.

 Add that with the fact that manual tasks eat up 23% of the same business owner’s day , and any tool that isn’t as multifaceted and automated as possible is a tool that’s holding your bottom line back.